arista-eosplus/packer-ztpserver/Fedora/README.md

 #ZTPServer Setup - Packer.io VM Automation

 ##Introduction
-You can use Packer.io to automate the creation of the ZTPServer VM.
-By using this method, you can be sure that all of the required packages and dependencies are installed right out of the gate.
+You can use the opensource tool [Packer](http://www.packer.io) to automate the creation of the ZTPServer virtual machine.
+All of the required packages and dependencies to run ZTPserver are installed right out of the gate by using this method.
+Below, you can choose whether you would like to build the VM for VMWare or VirtualBox.
 This procedure will:

 * Create a VM with 7GB Hard Drive
 * 2GB RAM
 * Fedora 20 Minimal Install
-* Python 2.7.5 with PIP
+* Python 2.7.x with PIP
 * Hostname ztps.ztps-test.com
     * eth0 (NAT) DHCP
-    * eth1 (vmnet2) 172.16.130.10/24
+    * eth1 (vboxnet2/vmnet2) 172.16.130.10/24
 * Firewalld disabled.
 * Users
     * root/eosplus and ztpsadmin/eosplus
 * DHCP installed with Option 67 configured (eth1 only)
 * BIND DNS server installed with zone ztps-test.com
     * wildcard forward rule to 8.8.8.8 for all other queries
-    * SRV RR for im.ztps-test.com
+    * XMPP SRV RR for im.ztps-test.com
 * rsyslog-ng installed; Listening on UDP and TCP (port 514)
 * XMPP server configured for im.ztps-test.com
-    * XMPP admin user ztpsadmin, passwd eosplus
+    * XMPP admin user ztpsadmin@im.ztps-test.com, passwd eosplus
 * httpd installed and configured for ZTPServer (mod_wsgi) running on port 8080
-* ZTPServer installed (with sameple files to get you running)
+* ZTPServer installed (with [sameple files](https://github.com/arista-eosplus/ztpserver-demo) to get you up and running)

 ##Installation of Packer
 > **Note:** This installation procedure requires internet access.

-Packer.io automates the creation of the Virtual Machine.
-Therefore, the first step is downloading and installing Packer.
+Follow the steps below to install Packer on your local machine.

 1. Download the appropriate binaries - http://www.packer.io/downloads.html
 2. Unzip and move to desired location eg ~/packer or /usr/local/share/ or /usr/local/bin/